Kulwinder-Kumar-098/Sentiment-insight/README.md

 How to Run
 Requirements: Install dependencies:

-pip install pandas seaborn matplotlib numpy
+pip install pandas seaborn matplotlib
 Datasets: Place fear_greed_index.csv and historical_data.csv in the same directory as the notebook.

 Run: Open in Jupyter Notebook: